 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

-Reviews the operational procedures and policies of the units on an ongoing basis to meet the new needs created by vehicular and pedestrian traffic demands; directs operations personnel in the construction of a city-wide traffic signal, and sign operation; directs, through subordinate supervisors, the painting, fabrication and installation of traffic signs, and the maintenance of traffic bulbs and lenses; develops a city-wide preventive maintenance program utilizing data systems technology and operational analysis techniques and methods; directs the development and implementation of employee development and skills programs to maintain ongoing performance efficiency and exposure of employees to traffic and street lighting technological advances;
+Reviews the operational procedures and policies of the units on an ongoing basis; confers with unit supervisors and section managers in the formulation and implementation of new and improved procedures and policies; develops a city-wide preventive maintenance program utilizing data systems technology and operational analysis techniques and methods; directs the development and implementation of employee development and skills programs to maintain ongoing performance efficiency and exposure of employees to traffic and street lighting technological advances;

 Performs related work as required.

 the theories, principles, practices and objectives of traffic engineering